apache/drill/_docs/data-sources/003-parquet-ref.md

 * Querying self-describing data in files or NoSQL databases without having to define and manage schema overlay definitions in centralized metastores
 * Creating Parquet files from other file formats, such as JSON, without any set up
 * Generating Parquet files that have evolving or changing schemas and querying the data on the fly
-* Handling Parquet scalar and complex data types, such as maps and arrays
+* Handling Parquet data types

 ### Reading Parquet Files
 When a read of Parquet data occurs, Drill loads only the necessary columns of data, which reduces I/O. Reading only a small piece of the Parquet data from a data file or table, Drill can examine and analyze all values for a column across multiple files.
 You can create a Drill table from one format and store the data in another format, including Parquet.

 ### Writing Parquet Files
-CTAS can use any data source provided by the storage plugin.
+CREATE TABLE AS SELECT (CTAS) can use any data source provided by the storage plugin.
 To write Parquet data using the CTAS command, set the session store.format option as shown in the next section.
 Alternatively, configure the storage plugin to point to the directory containing the Parquet files.

 Although the data resides in a single table, Parquet output generally consists of multiple files that resemble MapReduce output having numbered file names,  such as 0_0_0.parquet in a directory.